eaton-lab/ipcoal/docs/index.md

 - Transparent: Read our code and make it your own.

 ## Contact us
-- Questions?
-Email us: p.mckenzie@columbia.edu
-- Feature request?
-Raise a ticket on [GitHub](https://github.com/eaton-lab/ipcoal).
+- Questions or Feature requests?
+Raise a ticket at the [GitHub repo](https://github.com/eaton-lab/ipcoal).